 If you are ready to leave an abusive home and would like information, please call:

 Through the generosity of people like you, our work has made a difference in the lives of thousands around the world.
 Your gift to The Women’s Healing & Empowerment Network allows us to enrich lives through our healing centers, conferences, emergency services and training programs.

 We consult with and assist both secular and religious organizations to establish policies and procedures that can help prevent child abuse, protect victims, and hold perpetrators accountable for their actions.
 It is our vision that individuals accessing the programs and services offered and supported by WHEN will:

-The escalation of emotional and mental disorders resulting from unresolved issues connected with child abuse, domestic violence, and related abuse are prevalent in Christian families and communities.
-People with strong religious beliefs stay longer in abusive relationships because it gets mixed up with their faith beliefs.
+The escalation of emotional and mental disorders resulting from unresolved issues connected with child abuse, domestic violence, and related abuse are prevalent in many Christian families and communities.
+People with strong religious beliefs often stay longer in abusive relationships because it gets mixed up with their faith beliefs.

 Treatment of families experiencing violence and abuse requires integrating the needs of the whole person.
 Thus, the importance of developing a shared understanding and cooperation between secular and religious helpers to deal with family violence cannot be emphasized too strongly.